yavorpapazov/vacation-rentals-back-end/README.md

 -	User – fields: email and password.
 A user's email should not appear more than once in the collection
 -	Bnb – fields: city, cost, country, image, title and userId
 -	Token – fields: token and userId

+## Implementation plan

+-	Week May 22 – work on back-end application
+-	Week May 29 – work on back-end application
+-	Week June 5 – complete back-end project and front-end application used for testing and demonstration
+-	Week June 12 – work on testing files